better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 public key s in the [Noise](http://www.noiseprotocol.org/) protocol).

-The `CodeSigningKey` used in verification may be equal to the `DeviceKey` for any device `d` (i.e. as long as the key is not shared between multiple devices).
+The `CodeSigningKey` used in verification may be equal to the `DeviceKey` for
-Typically, PGP keys already present on a PKI are used for code signing, and shared across devices.

 *See more on [key architecture][sc]*